 Method 4: Change DNS Settings in DNS Changer App

-There are plenty of third-party apps to flush DNS cache on Android.
-However, most of the application requires a root access.
+There are plenty of third-party apps to flush the DNS cache on Android.
+However, most of the application requires root access.
 Hence, we’ll use the Free DNS changer app that works without root and easily clears the cache files.